 - Select Set Up a Device and select Ring Alarm Base Station.

 Part Three - Set up and register your Ring Alarm Base Station

 Setting up your Ring Alarm Base Station in the Ring app is the first step in setting up your Ring Alarm system.
 The following article will walk you through the process.

-Once your Base Station is set up and your devices are connected to the Base Station, you can start placing your sensors and motion detectors around your home.
-The correct placement of these sensors is critical in protecting your home, so you might want to check out the following articles that gives some advice on the correct placement of Sensors and Motion Detectors.
+Once your Base Station is set up and your devices are connected to the Base Station, you can start placing your sensors and Motion Detectors around your home.
+The correct placement of these sensors is critical in protecting your home, so you might want to check out the following articles that give some advice on the correct placement of Sensors and Motion Detectors.

 You're already using your Ring app to control various functions of your Ring Alarm, but the Ring App is a very powerful piece of software that can do much more than just arm and disarm your Ring Alarm.
 The following article will walk you through the many functions of the Ring App:

 Part Six - Set up your Users and Roles

 One of the critical decisions the owner of a Ring Alarm system has is deciding who has access to their system.
 Certain people need total control over the system while others only need to be able to perform a few simple functions.
 The owner of the system, for example, needs to be able to configure every aspect of Ring Alarm.

 Someone who comes in to water the plants while the family is on holiday needs very limited access.
 Fortunately, there is a system in place in Ring Alarm to deal with this situation: Users and Roles.